AdityaFitrianaNS/AdityaFitrianaNS/README.md

-# Hi Everyone, Everybody, And Everywhere 👋
+# Hi Everyone, and Everybody 👋
 My name is Aditya Fitriana Nursoleh